This website contains affiliate links. As an affiliate, I earn a small commission from qualifying purchases (at no cost to you).

 There is no definitive answer to that question.
 Cricut blades and tools are just like everything else.
 The more they are used the sooner they need replacing.

 Cleaning the different Cricut cutting blades after use, will also make them last longer and give you cleaner, smoother cuts.
 A simple way to clean them is to make a ball of aluminum foil and poke the blade in and out of the ball 30- 40 times after every few uses.
-This will remove and stickiness, or cardstock dust and debris off of the blade.
+This will remove any stickiness, or cardstock dust and debris from the blade.

 The individual different Cricut Cutting Blades and tools.